-Prerequisites : FASH 123 or department approval.
+Prerequisites: FASH 123 with a grade of "C" or higher or Department approval.

 Upon successful completion of this course, the student should be able to apply intermediate apparel construction principles, techniques and skills in the production of various garments.
 This continuation of FASH 123 will focus on the planning and construction of an ensemble of intermediate complexity made from muslin fitting samples, with emphasis on precise fitting alteration.